andreas-schilling/joda-beans-gradle-plugin/README.md

 - `prefix` - as per the command line, the prefix used by fields.
 Default is "".
 - `verbose` - as per the command line, a number from "0" (quiet) to "3" (verbose).
 - `recursive` - whether the source directory should be parsed recursively.
 Default is "true".
+- `strict` - whether the validate task should fail if beans need regenerating.
+Default is "false".

 #### JodaGenerate